Spectroscopy of photoionization from the $^1E$ singlet state in nitrogen$-$vacancy centers in diamond: Surface Plots for Contrast Parameters

-The apparatus for photoluminescence measurement is illustrated in (Fig.\ \ref{fig:exp_apparatus}).
+The apparatus for photoluminescence measurement is illustrated in Fig. \ref{fig:exp_apparatus}.
 The sample is mounted inside a closed-loop, cryogen-free cryostat with an optical window and superconducting magnet.
-The cryostat is capable of temperatures down to 1.6~K and applied magnetic field up to 9~T. The sample is oriented with the applied field parallel to the [100] crystal axis of the diamond, $\approx 55^\circ$ away from the N-$V$ axes along the [111] direction.
-Three different continouos wave (CW) lasers are used as a source of excitation for the PL: an argon ion laser generates wavelengths at 458~nm, 476~nm, 488~nm, 497~nm, 502~nm, and 515~nm; a solid state Nd:YAG laser at 532~nm; and a dye laser at 550~nm and 560~nm.
-Each laser is directed into the cryostat using free space optics.
-The beam is at normal incidence to the [100] sample surface through a 50$\times$ cryogenic objective.
-The emitted light is collected and sent to two single grating spectrometers, one with a large bandwidth and one with a finer resolution.
+The cryostat is capable of set point temperatures between 1.6~K and 295~K, and perpendicularly applied magnetic field magnitudes from 0~T to 9~T. The sample is oriented with the applied field parallel to the [100] crystal axis of the diamond, $\approx 55^\circ$ away from the N-$V$ axes along the [111] direction.
+Three different continuous wave (CW) lasers are used as a source of excitation for the PL: an argon ion laser which generates wavelengths at 458~nm, 476~nm, 488~nm, 497~nm, 502~nm, and 515~nm; a solid state Nd:YAG laser at 532~nm; and a dye laser at 550~nm and 560~nm.
+Each laser is directed into the cryostat and onto the sample using free space optics.
+The beam is at normal incidence to the [100] sample surface and focused through a 50$\times$ cryogenic objective.
+The emitted light is collected and sent to two single grating spectrometers, one with a large bandwidth and one with a higher spectral resolution.
 The laser spot size on the sample is approximately 1~$\mu$m.
 A continuous variable neutral density filter was used to adjust the power entering the optical window of the cryostat.
 The optical power was measured by a power meter after the neutral density filter but prior to insertion into the cryostat chamber.

 Photoluminescence spectra were collected under CW illumination with ($I_B(\lambda)$) and without ($I_0(\lambda)$) a 100~mT magnetic field.
 These spectrum pairs were collected for all combinations of nine temperatures from 1.6~K to 295~K, nine laser wavelengths from 458~nm to 560~nm, and five optical powers at 2.5 $\mu$W, 5 $\mu$W, 10 $\mu$W, 20 $\mu$W, and 40~$\mu$W for a total of 405 spectrum pairs.
+An example spectrum pair is plotted in Fig. \ref{fig:fitexample}(a).
+Fig. \ref{fig:fitexample}(a) shows PL spectra from an ensemble of \nv\ centers with the separated contributions of \nvz\ and \nvm\ in Fig. \ref{fig:fitexample}(b).
+Each spectrum consists of a narrow, zero-phonon line (ZPL) and several broad features in the phonon sideband (Fig. \ref{fig:fitexample}(b)).